Best Noise Cancelling Headphones 2026 (50+ Tested!)

 many wireless noise cancelling over-ear headphones spread out along floor

-We’ve tested over 40+ pairs of wireless headphones, and these are our overall best noise cancelling over-ear headphones for 2025.
-As a professional audio engineer and expert headphone reviewer with over 10 years of experience, along with a YouTube channel dedicated to reviewing headphones with over 14,000+ subscribers, this is my definitive list of the best of the best.
+We’ve tested over 50+ pairs of wireless headphones, and these are our overall best noise cancelling over-ear headphones for 2026.
+As a professional audio engineer and expert headphone reviewer with over 10 years of experience, along with running the RecordingNow YouTube channel dedicated to reviewing headphones and earbuds with over 24,000+ subscribers and over 5 million views, this is my definitive list of the best of the best.

-This list includes brands like Sony, Bose, Sennheiser, Bowers & Wilkins, Focal, Cambridge Audio, Apple, Sonos, JBL, and more.
+This list includes brands like Apple, Sony, Bose, Sennheiser, Bowers & Wilkins, Focal, Bang & Olufsen, Dali, Cambridge Audio, Sonos, Nothing, JBL, and more.

 This article will cover the following categories: